 What is Chapter 13 bankruptcy?

-Chapter 13 bankruptcies versus Chapter 7 bankruptcy can be summed up as taking longer to obtain a discharge and requiring a payment plan.
-However, despite these seeming disadvantages, Chapter 13 bankruptcy can be more beneficial than Chapter 7.
-To begin with, Chapter 13 may be your only bankruptcy option if you cannot pass the means test.
-Chapter 13 also handles secured debt better than Chapter 7 because it allows you to “cram down” or reduce a secured loan to the value of the collateral.
-Additionally, Chapter 13 can stop a home foreclosure and provide a proposal to catch up on your mortgage through the Chapter 13 plan, whereas under Chapter 7, the home may be lost.
+Chapter 13 bankruptcy, also known as a wage earner’s plan, is not a debt discharge but rather a court-assisted restructuring.
+It calls for repaying most debt over a period of three to five years.
+Chapter 13 may be your only option if you cannot pass the Chapter 7 means test.
+It also handles secured debt better than Chapter 7 because it allows you to “cram down” (reduce) a secured loan to the value of the collateral.
+Additionally, Chapter 13 can stop a home foreclosure and help you catch up on your mortgage, whereas under Chapter 7, the home may be lost.

-Contact us today for bankruptcy guidance in Burlington & surrounding areas
+Contact us today for bankruptcy guidance in Greensboro and surrounding areas

 Bankruptcy and its numerous related concerns can be confusing for many.
 At Blalock Law Offices, P.A., I give you the personal attention you deserve and answer all your questions thoroughly.
-Please contact us today by phone at 336-609-6878 or online today.
+Our office serves the Greensboro, Asheboro, Burlington and High Point areas of North Carolina.
+Please call us today at 336-609-6878 or contact us online today.